Bria-IMT™ Cell Therapy

 Latest Developments

-BriaCell recently initiated Pivotal Phase 3 study of Bria-IMT™ in advanced metastatic breast cancer
+BriaCell Pivotal Phase 3 study of Bria-IMT™ in metastatic breast cancer is ongoing

 The pivotal Phase 3 combination study is listed on ClinicalTrials.gov as NCT06072612.